History of labour law in the United Kingdom: Health and safety laws

-Returning to the development of factory and workshop law from the year, 1844, the main line of effort—after the act of 1847 had restricted hours of women and young persons to 10 a day and fixed the daily limits between 6 a.m. and 6 p.m.
+Returning to the development of factory and workshop law from the year, 1844, the main line of effort—after the Factories Act 1847 (10 & 11 Vict. c.
+29) had restricted hours of women and young persons to 10 a day and fixed the daily limits between 6 a.m. and 6 p.m.
 (Saturday 6 a.m. to 2 p.m.)—lay in bringing trade after trade in some degree under the scope of this branch of law, which had hitherto only regulated conditions in textile factories.
-Bleaching and dyeing works were included by the acts of 1860 and 1862; lace factories by that of 1861; calendering and finishing by acts of 1863 and 1864; bakehouses became partially regulated by an act of 1863, with special reference to local authorities for administration of its clauses.
-The report of the third Children's Employment Commission brought together in accessible form the miserable facts relating to child labour in a number of unregulated industries in the year 1862, and the act of 1864 brought some of (these earthenware-making, lucifer match-making, percussion cap and cartridge making, paper-staining, and fustian cutting) partly under the scope of the various textile factory acts in force.
-A larger addition of trades was made three years later, but the act of 1864 is particularly interesting in that it first embodied some of the results of inquiries of expert medical and sanitary commissioners, by requiring ventilation to be applied to the removal of injurious gases, dust, and other impurities generated in manufacture, and made a first attempt to engraft part of the special rules system from the mines acts.
-The provisions for framing such rules disappeared in the Consolidating Act of 1878, to be revived in a better form later.
+Bleaching and dyeing works were included by the Bleaching and Dyeing Works Act 1860 (23 & 24 Vict. c.
+78) and the Bleaching Works Act 1862, lace factories by the Lace Factory Act 1861 (24 & 25 Vict. c.
+117); calendering and finishing by the Bleaching and Dyeing Works Act Amendment Act 1863 (26 & 27 Vict. c.
+38) and the Bleaching and Dyeing Works Act Extension Act 1864 (27 & 28 Vict. c.
+98); bakehouses became partially regulated by the Bakehouse Regulation Act 1863 (26 & 27 Vict. c.
+40), with special reference to local authorities for administration of its clauses.
+The report of the third Children's Employment Commission brought together in accessible form the miserable facts relating to child labour in a number of unregulated industries in the year 1862, and the Factory Acts Extension Act 1864 (27 & 28 Vict. c.
+48) brought some of (these earthenware-making, lucifer match-making, percussion cap and cartridge making, paper-staining, and fustian cutting) partly under the scope of the various textile Factory Acts in force.
+A larger addition of trades was made three years later, but the Factory Acts Extension Act 1864 is particularly interesting in that it first embodied some of the results of inquiries of expert medical and sanitary commissioners, by requiring ventilation to be applied to the removal of injurious gases, dust, and other impurities generated in manufacture, and made a first attempt to engraft part of the special rules system from the mines acts.
+The provisions for framing such rules disappeared in the Factory and Workshop Act 1878 (41 & 42 Vict. c.
+16) to be revived in a better form later.